HAMPDEN COUNTY PROBATE AND FAMILY COURT

 Learn About the "Home Court Advantage"

-Whether you are a sports fan or not, most people are familiar with the phrase, "home court advantage" and the benefits that coincide with the team that has this luxury.
-The advantage helps teams to stay relaxed, comfortable and confident as they are accustomed to their surroundings.
-The advantage is similar to retaining a local Springfield divorce attorney, Chicopee divorce lawyer, or Holyoke divorce law firm to handle your divorce.
-In fact, this advantage is imperative when facing any type of domestic relations matter as it is not a simple and fun game; it is a complex and often daunting task for litigants which can ultimately affect their entire future.
-Why is this so important?
+This advantage is similar to retaining a local Springfield divorce attorney, Chicopee divorce lawyer, or Holyoke divorce law firm to handle your divorce or paternity.
+In fact, this advantage is crucial; after all, when you are facing any type of domestic relations matter, it is not a simple or fun game; it is a complex and often daunting task for litigants which can ultimately affect their entire future.

-To streamline the process, once you appear in court for the first time, your case will first be heard by a probation officer.
 He or she will help you identify the issues you and your spouse agree on, cannot agree on, and help you prioritize the importance of each.
 Within time, the hope is that most - if not all - matters will result in a resolution.
-Those that are not agreed-upon between you will go before your judge.
+Those that are not agreed-upon between you will go before your judge for direction.

 Massachusetts Divorce Law Is Applied Locally